|Frequently Asked Questions|

 The following are examples of attributes that will aid you when rating your customer.
 Select a rating that contains three or more of the attributes listed.

 Excellent - Perfect customer, (and/or) polite, personable, easy to please, didn't complain, paid as agreed, gave us a good review, would definitely recommend

 Good - Good customer, (and/or) cordial, somewhat easy to please, no complaints, paid as agreed, gave us a good review, would recommend

 Average - Ok customer, (and/or) not rude, minimal complaints, paid as agreed, gave us an average review, might recommend

-Fair - Undesirable customer, (and/or) was rude, was hard to please, complained a lot, almost didn't pay, was verbally abusive, threatened to give us a bad review if we didn't perform more than was originally agreed, gave us a bad review, would possibly not recommend
+Fair - Undesirable customer, (and/or) was rude, was hard to please, complained a lot, almost didn't pay, was verbally abusive, threatened to give us a bad review if we didn't perform more than what was originally agreed, gave us a bad review, would possibly not recommend

-Poor - Undesirable customer, (and/or) was rude, was belligerent, did not pay, was extremely hard to please, was verbally abusive, was physically threatening, threatened to give us a bad review if we didn't perform more than was originally agreed, gave us a bad review, caused us to suffer a loss, used someone else's credit card without their permission, transaction resulted in a chargeback loss, would not recommend
+Poor - Undesirable customer, (and/or) was rude, was belligerent, did not pay, was extremely hard to please, was verbally abusive, was physically threatening, threatened to give us a bad review if we didn't perform more than what was originally agreed, gave us a bad review, caused us to suffer a loss, used someone else's credit card without their permission, transaction resulted in a chargeback loss, would not recommend

 Can PatronCheck, its parent company, officers, directors, employees, and agents be held responsible for the content of reviews posted?